 Mr Miller was a Member of the First Steps Team working with the Foreign Office to promote relations with EU and prospective EU member states with specific responsibility for Hungary and Malta and his liaison work with the two countries continues today.
 He was honoured by the Hungarian Government for this work with the Officers Cross of the Order of Merit of the Republic of Hungary

 The Science Council recognised him as “one of the UK’s 100 leading practising scientists” of 2014 and in November 2014 he was awarded an honorary DSc by the University of Chester and an honorary fellowship at Liverpool John Moore’s University in 2015.

-He continues to work on a number of science policy issues and chairs the University of Chester, Thornton Science Park Advisory Board and the Industrial Advisory Board of the Grantham Centre at the University of Sheffield.
-He is also an Advisory Board member of the UK Research Integrity Office and a trustee of the charity Newton’s Apple and a member of the Royal Society Science Policy Committee.
+He continues to work on a number of science policy issues within the University of Chester, Thornton Science Park, he chairs the External Engagement Board of the Grantham Centre at the University of Sheffield.
+He is also an Advisory Board member of the UK Research Integrity Office, a trustee of the charity Newton’s Apple and a member of the Royal Society Science Policy Committee.